Bigraded Betti numbers and Generalized Persistence Diagrams: Appendix

-\begin{definition}[Colimit] Let $F:I\rightarrow \C$ be a functor.
+\begin{definition}[Colimit] Let $F:I\rightarrow \Ccal$ be a functor.
 A \emph{colimit} of $F$ is a cocone, denoted by $\left(\varinjlim F,\ (i_x)_{x\in \ob(I)}\right)$ or simply $\varinjlim F$, with the following \emph{initial} property: If there is another cocone $\left(C', (i'_x)_{x\in \ob(I)}\right)$ of $F$, then there is a \emph{unique} morphism $u:\varinjlim F\rightarrow C'$ such that $i'_x=u\circ i_x$ for all $x\in \ob(I)$. \end{definition}

-It is possible that a diagram does not have a colimit at all.
-However, if a diagram does have a colimit then the initial property of the colimit guarantees its uniqueness up to isomorphism.
-For this reason, we sometimes refer to a colimit as \emph{the} colimit of a diagram.
+It is possible that a functor does not have a colimit at all.
+However, if a functor does have a colimit then the initial property of the colimit guarantees its uniqueness up to isomorphism.
+For this reason, we sometimes refer to a colimit as \emph{the} colimit of a functor.
+When $I$ is a finite category and $\Ccal=\vect$, any functor $F:I\rightarrow \vect$ admits a colimit in $\vect$.

+\paragraph{Multirank invariant.} We review the notion of the \emph{multirank invariant} for a persistence module \cite{thomas2019invariants}, which is a natural generalization of the rank invariant and differs from the generalized rank invariant.
+Then, we demonstrate that the multirank invariant of a zigzag module $M$ with a length of 3 completely determines the isomorphism type of $M$.
+This fact, along with Corollary \ref{cor:zz barcode determine bettis}, implies that the multirank invariant of any $\Zb^2$-module $N$ determines the bigraded Betti numbers of $N$.